- Hits: 344

 AIPAC's troubles began during Labor Prime Minister Yitzhak Rabin's first visit to the United States after his June 1992 election victory.
 Many attributed Rabin's victory to Israeli voter fears that the intransigence of Israel's Likud Prime Minister Yitzhak Shamir would provoke then U.S. President George Bush into cutting U.S. aid to Israel.
 In Washington, Rabin warned AIPAC to confine its lobbying to the U.S. Congress, and leave relations with the White House to him.
 Rabin made it clear that he believed AIPAC's unwavering support for Shamir had encouraged the Likud intransigence that angered Bush.

-Meanwhile, in an article in the July 1992 Washington Report, defecting AIPAC staffer Gregory Slabodkin revealed the workings of AIPAC's secret "opposition research" section, which was releasing derogatory (and generally false or misleading) information about American "enemies of Israel" to their rivals in the media and academia.
+Meanwhile, in an article in the July 1992 Washington Report on Middle East Affairs, defecting AIPAC staffer Gregory Slabodkin revealed the workings of AIPAC's secret "opposition research" section, which was releasing derogatory (and generally false or misleading) information about American "enemies of Israel" to their rivals in the media and academia.
 Such revelations and Rabin's condemnation led to the demotion of Mitchell Bard, hard-line editor of Near East Report, the AIPAC newsletter.

 Then, last fall, Harry Katz, a Jewish resident of Long Island, NY, apparently alarmed by AIPAC smear tactics and misuse of power revealed by Slabodkin, secretly taped AIPAC President David Steiner boasting about the number of former AIPAC employees who held high positions in the Clinton presidential campaign and who would receive influential positions in the Clinton administration.
 Steiner boasted that AIPAC was "negotiating" over who would be Clinton's secretary of state.